 1.1.
 Who needs to meet the financial requirement?

-The financial requirement needs to be met by those making an application in the following categories of Appendix FM:
+The financial requirement - in the form of the minimum income threshold, for those not exempt from it - needs to be met by those making an application in the following categories of Appendix FM: